The Royal Conservatory of Music: Early history

-The conservatory was founded in 1886 as The Toronto Conservatory of Music and opened in September 1887, located on two floors above a music store at the corner of Dundas Street (Wilton Street) and Yonge Street (at today's Yonge Dundas Square).
+The conservatory was founded in 1886 as The Toronto Conservatory of Music and opened in September 1887, located on two floors above a music store at the corner of Dundas Street (Wilton Street) and Yonge Street (at today's Sankofa Square).
 Its founder Edward Fisher was a young organist born in the United States.
-The conservatory became the first institution of its kind in Canada: a school dedicated to the training of singers and musicians, and also to instilling a love of music in young children.
+The conservatory became the first institution of its kind in Canada: a school dedicated to the training of singers and instrumentalists, and also to instilling a love of music in young children.
 In its first year, it hired Italian musician and composer Francesco D'Auria to teach at the conservatory.

 The conservatory's initial intake was just over 100, and by its second quarter this number had grown to nearly 300 as its reputation quickly spread.
 In 1897, the organization purchased a new property at College Street and University Avenue (now site of the Intact Centre) to accommodate its rapid expansion.
 From its earliest days, it was affiliated with the University of Toronto with the purpose of preparing students for degree examinations and shared its premises with the University of Toronto, Faculty of Music from 1919.

 In 1906, Frank Welsman – who became the principal of the conservatory – founded and directed the Toronto Conservatory Orchestra, which became the Toronto Symphony Orchestra two years later.

 Toronto College of Music and Canadian Academy of Music

 The period between 1918 and 1924 witnessed a series of mergers among music conservatories in Toronto.
 The Toronto College of Music was founded in 1888 by conductor F.H.
 Torrington, and became the first music conservatory affiliated with the University of Toronto.
 After Torrington's death in 1917, the school merged with the Canadian Academy of Music in 1918.
-The Academy itself had been founded in 1911 by Albert Gooderham, who financed the school out of his own personal fortune and served as the school's only president during its 13-year history.
-The Academy, in turn, merged into the Toronto Conservatory of Music in 1924.
+The academy itself had been founded in 1911 by Albert Gooderham, who financed the school out of his own personal fortune and served as the school's only president during its 13-year history.
+The academy, in turn, merged into the Toronto Conservatory of Music in 1924.